alcionai/corso/website/docs/setup/repos.md

 ### Remarks

-* Corso repositories on local/network storage are quick to setup and can be suitable for smaller scale projects or testing environments.
+* Filesystem repositories are quick to setup and can be suitable for smaller scale projects or testing environments.
 However, they don't offer the same level of interoperability as a S3 compatible object storage.
-* Repository `--prefix` options are not supported.
+* Repository `--prefix` options aren't supported.
-* Repository dirs are created with `0700` permission mode.
+* Repository directories are created with `0700` permission mode.
 Files are created with `0600`.